DyversHands/Open-Development/open-software-developer-contract/legal-terms.md

 ## Developer Assigns Intellectual Property

-_Developer_ assigns all _New Intellectual Property_ to _Blockchain Commons_.
+_Developer_ assigns all _New Intellectual Property_ to _Dyvers Hands_.
 Among the rights assigned are:

 - ownership of _New Intellectual Property_